wmcooper2/issue-tracker/progress.md

 Times are in minutes

 ## June
+Total time so far: ~ 47 hours which includes reading documentation, sketching in notebook, refactoring, and many other small details...

 ### 28th
 60 - I figured out what bonehead thing I was doing to cause so much trouble when refactoring the server app.
 I've been staying up late to try and work on this stuff and I think the lack of sleep is the most significant problem as it causes me to overlook small details.
 I was trying to import constants from the wrong module.
 I've been trying so hard to squeeze out some (uniterrupted) free time that I end up working during the worst times to try and make progress, but that ends up causing more problems as the time I do get is not quality focus-time.
 I was firm in my position when I asked my wife to let me concentrate today.
 She was a little angry (whatever...
 I need to focus) but after I was able to focus, I caught that stupid error.
 60 - Added some styling changes to the details component to fix the wierd alignments.
 Added some different default states to help with different functionality when developing on the localhost.
 Added a toggle ability to the priority buttons and it now updates in the Redux store.
 I need to work on the sort ability next for the priority buttons in the issue table component.
 30 - Added filter ability to the issue table.
 60 - After reading through the docs and trying to decide on the best way to present the projects for selection, I decided on how I want ot present the project menu and updated its stylings accordingly.
 Now it's functional, but I need to add an endpoint in the server with a database query to get the issues for a selected project.
 20 - Changed the stylings of the Details component a little, and got the project dialog window to close after selecting a project.
+30 - I've been playing with getting the endpoints to work with the state of project selection in Redux, but it's redirecting right for some reason.
+I will work on this at another time.
+For now I will review what I know about URLs and see if the problem is in there.

 ### 27th